-“After playing the beat over and over again during the session, I kept hearing Jadakiss's "We Gonna Make It" chant in my head during the playback, I guess it just started to register that that was what I was hearing so I started to build around the chant and end of itself ended up writing two verses with the production using the chant as a hook.”
+“After playing the beat over and over again during this particular mixing session, I kept on hearing Jadakiss's "We Gonna Make It" chant in my head during the playback so I guess it just started to register that that was what I was hearing as I was mixing so I started to build around the chant and end of itself ended up writing two verses with the production using the chant as a hook,”

-“I mixed the record down in just under a week then I ripped it onto my iClould for to get it over to my manager in which was my cousin Lewis at the time to see what he’d think about it genuinely.”
+“I mixed the record down in just under a week then ripped it onto my iClould for to get it over to my manager in which was my cousin Lewis G at that time just to see what he’d think about it genuinely.”

 Now that I think to be quite frank, he was the real reason a third verse was even added because he insisted that I lay the third verse to stretch the record over the 2 1/2 minute marker because the beat was so groovy.
 My cousin had became such a big fan of the record he'd liked it so much he suggested that I go for a third verse, lol...
 Two ears is always better then one.